 If an attentive Realtor walks through and notes something that would make a buyer unhappy to discover after close of escrow, that agent needs to note it on the required form.

 Where do the agents write up their visual inspection disclosure comments?

 Sometimes the real estate licensees will simply make a few comments on page 3 of the Transfer Disclosure Statement (TDS).
 More and more, though, they are completing the separate 3 page AVID (Agent Visual Inspection Disclosure) form instead.
 It is larger and allows for more thorough list of items noted.
 Both approaches are permitted by law to fulfill that obligation, though.

 Why is this required?

-Why do we do this?
-Sometimes home sellers really don’t like the comments that the real estate licensees write, especially when it comes from their own listing agent – and there may be pressure to gloss over things which must be disclosed.
+Why do we need to do this?
 As with much of our standard of practice, this has its roots in a lawsuit, the watershed case of Easton vs Strassburger (1984).
 The California Department of Real Estate put out information on this case which clarifies an agent or broker’s disclosure obligation (click on the link above to read about the case):

 The Easton case stands for the proposition that a real estate broker acting as an agent in the sale of a residential real property has a duty to the prospective buyer, not only to disclose facts about the property known to the broker that may materially affect the value or desirability of the property to the buyer, but also a “duty to conduct a reasonably competent and diligent inspection of property . . . in order to discover defects … ” to be disclosed to the buyer.